 June Events

-The best night of early summer in Spain.
-On the eve of the feast of St John, locals and visitors gather on the beach after dark, light bonfires, and jump over the flames three times for good luck.
-Malagueta beach is the main gathering point.
-It starts after sunset (around 10pm) and runs well past midnight.
-One of those genuinely unforgettable Spanish experiences that no guidebook quite captures.
+The highlight is Noche de San Juan on the evening of 23 June – the best night of early summer in Spain.
+On the eve of St John's feast, locals and visitors gather on the beach after dark, light bonfires and jump the flames three times for luck, with Malagueta the main gathering point; it starts around 10pm and runs well past midnight.

 What to Wear in June